TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * [YouTube](https://youtu.be/3Y1G9najGiI?si=rPE3gXkyRn0BYEEY)
 * Back to the Future, time travel opening video looking at all the previous times programmers were about to become obsolete
 * Werner's last keynote - got better things to do at AWS
+* Normally find Werner's keynotes interesting and though provoking.
+Think he's running out of steam.
+This year's was ...
+OK.

 * Will AI take my job? ...maybe
 * Will AI make me obsolete? ...No, if you evolve
 * Comparing progress in the Renaissance to how engineers need to think